top of page

 COPPER - 100% RECYCLABLE

 According to the International Copper Study Group (ICSG), about 50% of the copper used in Europe comes from recycling.
-This reveals our copper requirements are increasingly being met by metals recycling.
+Metal recycling is increasingly meeting our copper requirements.

-This win-win situation is helping to supply the ever-increasing demand for the metal (+250% since the 1960s) while, at the same time, lessening the environmental impact of its production and ensuring sustainability and availability for generations to come.
+This win-win situation is helping to supply the metal's ever-increasing demand (+250% since the 1960s) while lessening its environmental impact and ensuring its sustainability and availability for generations to come.

-Considering copper can be fully recycled and reused again and again, without any loss of performance, we have every incentive to ensure our products and copper waste are correctly processed when they reach the end of their useful lives.
+Considering copper can be fully recycled and reused repeatedly without any loss of performance, we have every incentive to ensure our products and copper waste are correctly processed when they reach the end of their useful lives.

 Copper recycling and waste management have become an important part of the supply chain, keeping resources local, creating local jobs, saving on landfill site space, and incentivizing the recycling of other materials.